aiidateam/aiida-core/docs/source/examples/pwimmigrant_tutorial.rst

 The immigration
 ---------------

-Now that AiiDa knows where to look for the input files of the calculations we are immigrating, all we need to do in order to generate all the input nodes is call the ``create_input_nodes`` method.
+Now that AiiDA knows where to look for the input files of the calculations we are immigrating, all we need to do in order to generate all the input nodes is call the ``create_input_nodes`` method.
 This method is the most helpful method of the ``PwimmigrantCalculation`` class.
 It parses the job's input file and creates and links the follow types of input nodes:

 * ParameterData -- based on the namelists and their variable-value pairs
 * KpointsData -- based on the ``K_POINTS`` card